 Does Timpanogos Cave National Monument offer evening programs and Junior Ranger programs?

 Yes.
-Evening programs are offered Friday, Saturday, Sunday and Monday nights.
+Evening programs are offered Fridays and Saturday at 7pm at the visitor center (unless otherwise noted), starting Memorial Day running into September.
 Junior Ranger programs are offered on Saturdays, Memorial Day through Labor Day.
 For more information please call the Visitor Center at 801-756-5238.